bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 - charts with user's most listened albums, artists and tracks

 We retrieve all that data from different topics via the `@topic` directive.
-Still, the charts, contain solely ids and not the names of the corresponding music data.
+Still, the charts contain solely ids and not the names of the corresponding music data.
 You can let Quick resolve those ids transparently.
 For that, we use the topics (artists, albums, tracks) containing the mapping from ids to names and reference them in the GraphQL schema.
 The creation of the metrics topics (counts, firstlisten, lastlisten) is described below.